RuslanPr0g/Image-Inflator/README.md

 # **Image Inflator** 🚀📸

-**Image Inflator** is that *lit* tool you never knew you needed! 🔥💥 Wanna make your images **BIG**?
-Like, really BIG? 😱 Well, this app helps you *upscale* your images without making them look like trash. 👀👌 Perfect for your Insta, presentations, and anything that needs to go from **basic** to **extra**. 💯✨
+**Image Inflator** is the *ultimate* tool you didn’t realize you needed to make your images **huge**—and we mean **HUGE**! 😱👀 No more small, pixelated pics.
+This app blows up your images to ridiculous proportions using my custom *TRT* (Torture-Resize-Technic) format, just to mess with your mind and really, really annoy you! 🎯 Get ready for **absurd** sizes that’ll make your browser choke.
+Perfect for frustrating the user, if that’s your vibe. 💯🎉

 ---

 ## Features 🎨

-- **No Quality Loss:** Make your pics bigger but keep them *crisp* like a fresh bag of chips. 🥔✨
+- **Mind-Boggling Size:** Your images get scaled to **massive** proportions.
+Quality?
+Who cares when it’s this big? 🏋️‍♂️
-- **Supports All The Things:** JPG, PNG, BMP — we got you covered. ✅
+- **Complete Support:** JPG, PNG, BMP, you name it—everything will be distorted to oblivion. ✅
-- **Custom Scaling:** Choose how big you want to make that image.
-Go BIG or go home! 💪
+- **Custom Scaling (for Maximum Irritation):** Choose your scale factor, but don’t blame us when the image is *way* too big to handle. 💥
-- **Batch Processing:** Got a bunch of pics?
-No problem, fam.
-Process them all at once. 🔄
+- **Batch Chaos:** Want to break the web with a bunch of ginormous images?
+Go ahead, process a ton at once! 🔄
-- **EZ to Use:** CLI or GUI, you choose your vibe. ✨👨‍💻👩‍💻
+- **Totally Ridiculous Interface:** Get ready to work with an interface designed to maximize confusion and frustration.
+No more simple apps—this one’s here to mess with your sanity! 🤡

 ---